benweissmann/dbsc-proxy/README.md

 ## How to try it

 1. Start up your app.
 You can also use the example app in `example-upstream`, which is a simple Django notes app.
+We'll assume your app runs on port 8001.

 2. Install [go](https://go.dev/).
 The proxy has been tested with Go 1.25.4.
   You can use [asdf](https://asdf-vm.com/) to install it: `asdf install`.

-3. Run the proxy: `DBSC_PROXY_SECRET=sosecret go run cmd/proxy`
+3. Run the proxy: `DBSC_PROXY_SECRET=sosecret dbsc_proxy="http://localhost:8001" DBSC_PROXY_COOKIE_NAME=sessionid go run ./cmd/proxy`

 ## Configuration